AryaaSk/3D-Engine/Docs/Pipeline.md

 The reason this works is because although you are rotating and translating the shape, the corners don't actually move in relation to each other

 4. If the user wanted to also show border lines (edges) then we just render the lines at the same time as drawing the faces, this means I don't have to worry about the wrong edges being shown as the faces will be in the correct order so the edges will be too.

-*The Absolute 3D World refers to a point's position on the actual screen, but if you consider the screen as 3D, you just can't see the Z-Axis.
-This means when I actually draw the point on the screen I just ignore the Z position, and just use the X and Y position*

-**This was created before when the box was the only object available, however the main concept is still the same, except I don't calculate the centers of the objects and faces with a diagonal anymore (I don't use diagonals anymore), instead I just calculate the average of the points of the object/face, and that is my center.
-I also created a drawShape() function to replace drawQuadrilateral() for shapes where the sides can also be triangles, e.g. a square-based pyramid.**